sandokim/sandokim.github.io/_posts/연구/2024-06-12-SuGaR-improve-rendering-result.md

   - improve rendering result
   - monochrome
   - background
-excerpt: "3DGS SuGaR how to improve rendering result"
+excerpt: "3DGS SuGaR how to improve rendering result of simple object in monochrome background"
 use_math: true
 classes: wide
 ---